paolij/GSEMOR-Metagenomics-Tutorial/README.md

 ### **Background**

 In this section on metagenomics for pathogen identification, we will investigate the viral and bacterial species present in sequencing data.
-This is an important initial step in an outbreak scenario to identify and characterize which pathogens are present in your samples.
+This is an important initial step in an outbreak scenario to identify and characterize the pathogens present in your samples.

 The data we will analyze comes from a surveillance study of ticks collected in Mongolia.
 We collected *I. persulcatus* ticks (n = 1300) in May 2020.
 Viral RNA was extracted from cell cultures, converted to cDNA, and library prepped.
 We conducted whole-genome shotgun sequencing on the Illumina iSeq100 platform.
-To read more about this study the paper is [here](https://www.mdpi.com/2076-0817/13/12/1086).
+To read more about this study, see the paper [here](https://www.mdpi.com/2076-0817/13/12/1086).

 We will be submitting jobs to the HPG server using SLURM job scripts.
 For more information on submitting jobs check out this [website](https://help.rc.ufl.edu/doc/HPG_Scheduling).
 For good computing practices using HPG check [here](https://help.rc.ufl.edu/doc/HPG_Computation).